-Scenario 3 is a 7-axle Rocky Mountain Double (RMD) loaded to 105,500 pounds.
-The RMD has one 12,000-pound steering axle, two 30,000-pound tandem axles, and two 16,750-pound single axles with a 78-foot axle spacing.
-The truck is within the legal tandem axle load, therefore it is allowed in North Dakota, South Dakota, Montana, and Wyoming.
-A \$10 Interstate permit is required on North Dakota Interstates, and a \$25 LCV permit is needed in South Dakota.
+Scenario 3 is a seven-axle Rocky Mountain Double (RMD) loaded to105,500 pounds.
+The RMD has one 12,000 pound steering axle, two 30,000 pound tandem axles, and two 16,750 pound single axles with a 78 foot axle spacing.
+The truck is within the legal tandem axle load therefore it is allowed in North Dakota, South Dakota, Montana, and Wyoming.
+A \$10 interstate permit is required on North Dakota interstates and a 25 dollar LCV permit is needed in South Dakota.
 The RMD is legal in the Canadian provinces and can be permitted under the Energy Efficient Motor Vehicles (EEMV) Partnership Agreement.
 Currently, four Canadian provinces (Alberta, Saskatchewan, Manitoba, and Quebec) allow LCVs (Canada uses the term EEMV instead of LCV).
 The agreement specifies truck configurations, routes and times of operation (Appendix 7-1).
 Annual EEMV permits are issued under this agreement.
-The EEMV permit cost is \$300 Canadian per year in Alberta, \$160 Canadian per year in Manitoba, and \$300 Canadian per year in Saskatchewan.
+The EEMV permit cost is \$300 Canadian per year in Alberta, \$160 Canadian per year in Manitoba, and 300 dollars Canadian per year in Saskatchewan.
 One permit covers the company's entire EEMV fleet.